-Easier said then done, right?
+Easier said than done, right?
 Here are a few ideas to stay positive:

 - Have perspective.
 The daily struggle of being injured fully and completely stinks.
 I get it.
-But for a moment look past today, and look a couple weeks or months from now.
-When you are starting to feel overwhelmed and frustrated by today’s lack of progress think long term.
-In the grand scope of your career in the water today will barely register.
+But for a moment look past today, and look a couple of weeks or months from now.
+When you are starting to feel overwhelmed and frustrated by today’s lack of progress think long-term.
+In the grand scope of your career in the water, today will barely register.